-1.1 The purpose of this policy is to outline the school's approach to identification and meeting the needs of pupils who are classified as having English as an additional language.
+- 1.1 The purpose of this policy is to outline the school's approach to identification and meeting the needs of pupils who are classified as having English as an additional language. - 1.2 This policy applies to all pupils, including those in the early years.

-2.0 Definition
+2 Definition

-2.1 In defining EAL we have adopted the following definition:

-'An EAL pupil is a pupil whose first language is not English.
-This encompasses pupils who are fully bilingual and all those at different stages of learning English.'

-- 2.2 EAL pupils may be: - Newly arrived from a foreign country and school; - Newly arrived from a foreign country, but an English speaking school; - Born abroad, but moved to the UK at some point before starting school; or - Born in the UK, but in a family where the main language is not English. - 2.3 EAL pupils will need varying levels of provision.
+- 2.1 In defining EAL we have adopted the following definition: - 'An EAL pupil is a pupil whose first language is not English.
+This encompasses pupils who are fully bilingual and all those at different stages of learning English.' - 2.2 EAL pupils may be: - Newly arrived from a foreign country and school; - Newly arrived from a foreign country, but an English-speaking school; - Born abroad, but moved to the UK at some point before starting school; or - Born in the UK, but in a family where the main language is not English. - 2.3 EAL pupils will need varying levels of provision.

-3.0 Recognition
+3 Recognition

-- 3.1 Meoncross seeks to ensure that all pupils are enabled to have access to a broad, balanced and relevant curriculum.
+- 3.1 Our school seeks to ensure that all pupils are enabled to have access to a broad, balanced and relevant curriculum.
 English is best learnt through the curriculum and EAL pupils should be encouraged to play a full part in all learning opportunities. - 3.2 EAL learners make the best progress within a whole school context, where pupils are educated with their peers. - 3.3 The school environment promotes language development through the rich use of language. - 3.4 The school structure, pastoral care and overall ethos help EAL pupils integrate into the school whilst valuing diversity. - 3.5 Bilingualism is viewed as a positive and life enriching asset. - 3.6 Parents and prospective parents will be provided with the particulars of our EAL provision.

-4.0 Identification and assessment
+4 Identification and Assessment